claydugo/dotfiles/README.md

-# Clay's dotfiles
+# dotfiles

 ![dotfiles](dotfiles.png)

-Contains my configs for Vim, Tmux, ZSH, Git, and a few other miscellaneous things.
+Contains my configs for nvim, tmux, zsh, git, and a few other miscellaneous things.